Myrtle Beach Air Force Base: Early history

-On 16 October 1939, Myrtle Beach Town Council resolved that the community "is in dire need of a modern municipal airport".
+On 16 October 1939, Myrtle Beach Town Council agreed that the community "is in dire need of a modern municipal airport".
 The town agreed to purchase 135 acres for $35 per acre from Myrtle Beach Farms, Inc., described as "a partnership between Simeon B. Chapin and the Burroughs brothers."
 Two weeks later the airport was named Harrelson Municipal Airport after Mayor W.L.
 Harrelson, a supporter of the project.
-Federal funds were used to build two runways.
+Federal funds were used to build two of the runways.

 The Army Air Corps wanted to use the site for training pilots, and took over the airport in June 1940.
-For a short time it was used by 3d Observation Sq.
-105th Observation Sq and 112th Observation Sq used the site during the next year.
+For a short time it was used by the 3rd Observation Sq., 105th Observation Sq., and 112th Observation Sq. used the site during the next year.
 In September 1941 it was Distribution Point 1, Morris Field.
-On 21 November 1941, the United States Department of War acquired 6700 acres including the airport, and during World War II the formal establishment of a base took place on 24 March 1942, with the name Myrtle Beach General Bombing and Gunnery Range, with the units 3d AAF and later 519th Base HQ and Air Base Sq.
+On 21 November 1941, the United States Department of War acquired 6700 acres including the airport, and during World War II the formal establishment of a base took place on 24 March 1942, with the name Myrtle Beach General Bombing and Gunnery Range, with the units 3rd AAF and later 519th Base HQ and Air Base Sq.

 A "wooden city" known as Splinter City included barracks, a hospital, offices and other facilities.
 Training was urgently needed and the base was used for this purpose six months after construction began.
 German prisoners of war were also kept here.
 On 8 November 1943, the 5000-acre base became Myrtle Beach Army Air Field.
 Units included 351st AAF, 136th AAF, and 317th AAF (later AF) Air Base Unit.
 After the war, uses of the base included recruiting and support activities.
 114 buildings had gone up.

 The site was deactivated and returned to the city and became Myrtle Beach Municipal Airport 1 November 1947.
 The city leased part of the base, and Aerovox, Piedmont Airlines and a turkey farm also used land on the base.
 The Boston Braves trained there.

 The city decided not to use the airport, but the federal government required that funds from the property be used for an airport, and starting in 1958 the funds were used for an airport in Crescent Beach.
 Horry County Jetport was moved to its current location in 1976.